nigrosimone/ng-http-caching/README.md

   constructor(private http: HttpClient) {}

   ngOnInit(): void {
-    // this request will expire from 365 days this.http.get('https://my-json-server.typicode.com/typicode/demo/db', {
+    // This request will expire from 365 days.
+    // Note: all the "special" headers in NgHttpCachingHeaders are removed before send the request to the backend. this.http.get('https://my-json-server.typicode.com/typicode/demo/db', {
       headers: {
          [NgHttpCachingHeaders.LIFETIME]: (1000 * 60 * 60 * 24 * 365).toString(),